 - Can be used for bioremediation of former industrial sites

 Research on the environmental benefits of shrub willow is ongoing at SUNY-ESF including multi-criteria analysis and life cycle analysis of willow crop systems, carbon sequestration, water quality, soil properties and conservation, bioremediation and the development of best practices for all phases of the willow production system.

 Shrub willow can be an ideal plant choice for a broad range of bioremediation and ecological engineering projects.
 The shrub willow plant possesses numerous agronomical, physiological and ecological traits that can facilitate different functions in the landscape such as water filtration, extraction and degradation of harmful substances, stabilization of soils and remediation of degraded sites.

 One of the primary project sites that willow is being applied to is the Solvay settling basins in Camillus, NY.
 Over 100 acres of willow planted on this site is serving as an effective vegetated landfill cap and closure system.
-The willow plants and roots stabilize the soil on the site and control the flow of water through the ground.
-This prevents salts and sediments from entering the local watershed, protecting water quality and wildlife habitat.
+The roots of the willow plants stabilize the soil on the site and control the flow of water through the ground.
+This prevents salts and sediments from washing off the site and entering the local watershed, protecting water quality and wildlife habitat.
 At the same time, the system is producing willow biomass that can be harvested for renewable energy without any substantial loss in remediation benefits or wood quality.
 Research on this project is ongoing and more willow vegetative covers will likely be deployed in the near future.
-Other bioremediation applications of shrub willow include treatment of municipal and farm wastes, and mitigation of point-source pollution.
+Other bioremediation applications of shrub willow include treatment of municipal and agricultrual organic wastes, and mitigation of point-source pollution.

 In addition to biomass production for bioenergy and bioproducts, shrub willow has many alternative applications that can produce numerous environmental, economic and social benefits.
 Some of these alternative applications include: